 Research output: Contribution to journal › Article

-Sulfation of the amino acid residues of proteins is an emerging post‐translational modification, the functions of which are yet to be fully understood.
-Current sulfation methods are limited mainly to O ‐tyrosine (sY) which requires negatively charged species around the desired amino acid residue and a specific sulfotransferase enzyme.
-Alternatively, for solid phase peptide synthesis a de novo protected sY is required.
-Therefore, synthetic routes are required to go beyond O ‐sulfation.
-We have developed a novel route to N ‐sulfamation and can dial‐in/out O ‐sulfation (without S ‐sulfurothiolation), mimicking the initiation step of the ping‐pong sulfation mechanism identified in structural biology.
-This rapid, low temperature and non‐racemizing method is applicable to a range of amines, amides, amino acids, and peptide sequences.
+Sulfation of the amino acid residues of proteins is a significant post-translational modification, the functions of which are yet to be fully understood.
+Current sulfation methods are limited mainly to O-tyrosine (sY), which requires negatively charged species around the desired amino acid residue and a specific sulfotransferase enzyme.
+Alternatively, for solid-phase peptide synthesis, a de novo protected sY is required.
+Therefore, synthetic routes that go beyond O-sulfation are required.
+We have developed a novel route to N-sulfamation and can dial-in/out O-sulfation (without S-sulfurothiolation), mimicking the initiation step of the ping-pong sulfation mechanism identified in structural biology.
+This rapid, low-temperature and non-racemising method is applicable to a range of amines, amides, amino acids, and peptide sequences.

 |Early online date||6 Nov 2019|

 |Publication status||Published - 1 Apr 2020|